Pdaaboul/Parallel-Compression/README.md

 - It is recommended to work with around 300 files (including duplicates) to have a substantial dataset for analysis.
 - Ensure that your environment is correctly set up to support parallel processing to get accurate performance insights.

-## Contributing
-Contributions to improve the utility or extend its capabilities are welcome.
-Please ensure to follow the project's contribution guidelines provided in `CONTRIBUTING.md`.